Cottin/react-functional-router/README.md

 render: ->
 	div {},

-		# using functions to
+		# using functions to create links changing the query string
 		Link {to: assoc('showPanel', true)}, 'Open panel'
 		Link {to: dissoc('showPanel')}, 'Hide panel'

-		# using page to change the [...] part of the url
+		# using page to change the "page" part of the url
 		# e.g.  www.my-app.com/[...]?a=1&b=2
 		Link {page: ''}, 'Goto Home page'
 		Link {page: 'profile'}, 'Goto Profile page'